gabrielesh/collectionbuilder-workshop/markdown.md

 Add this code to the Edit tab and then click Preview.
 The Markdown will render the text as illustrated in the figure below.

 ### Let's apply this to GitHub ###
-1. Within the Edit file tab of `index.md`, apply italics, bold, and combined italics and bold to the words and paragraph identified in the above code.
-It should already be present for you to edit inside the Edit file tab.
+1. In edit mode in the file `about.md`, apply italics, bold, and combined italics and bold to the words and paragraph identified in the above code.
-2. Now click Preview to see how it renders.
+2. Click Preview at the top of the edit box to see how it renders.
 It should look like the figure below.

 ![Figure showing how Markdown emphasis renders.](/assets/images/markdown-010.png)